 - In Tsukihime, the cicadas chirping is the most vivid thing Shiki remembers of the day he was killed, brought back to life, and brainwashed to forget it.
 He even compares his own dead body to a discarded cicada shell.

-- This occasionally crops up in Australian media, as Cicadas are very widespread, and are almost constant during the early evenings.
+- This occasionally crops up in Australian media, as cicadas are very widespread, and are almost constant during the early evenings.
 Like everywhere else, they appear in the hot summer (and late spring) months.
 However, being the Southern hemisphere, they're most common in November, December, January and February.

 - This is very often used in French shows to tip the viewer the action takes place in Provence (Southern France), as cicadas are very present there every summer, but unheard of in the northern half of the country.
 Some shows tend to overdo this, letting the viewer hear cicadas during winter just to point out it happens in the south.

 - On the East Coast of the United States, a few cicada species do show up yearly, so they can be heard, but they tend to stay away from developed areas.
-They don't come in the same plague-like droves that the 17 year cicadas do.
+They don't come in the same plague-like droves that the 13 or 17 year cicadas do.
 They're not as loud so people don't hear them.
-Now when the 17 year cicadas show up, you will hear them.
+Now when the 13 or 17 year cicadas show up, you will hear them.
 If a tree is full of them, they can be as loud as jackhammers, sometimes louder.
 Pray for the people who own said tree, because they have to deal with it 24/7.
 You only have to drive by it.
-The last Invasion of the Cicadasnote on the East Coast was in 2004.
+The last Invasion of the Cicadasnote on the East Coast was in 2021.
 The Bible Belt and Rust Belt got their own Invasion of the Cicadas courtesy of 13 year Brood XIX in 2011.

 - You do not know suffering until you are living in Virginia during the overlap of multiple cycles.